-^{}The Partner Portal is different than the Partner Update Portal.
+^{}The Partner Portal is different than the M2HL Update Portal.
 They are two different websites.
 Logging into one site does not give you access to the other.

-Partner Update Portal at snap-ed.michiganfitness.org/m2hl-update-portal is an online tool that gathers MFF SNAP-Ed program information into databases.
-Subrecipients update data quarterly (refer to page 22).
+21).
 The data and information entered are used for State and Federal reporting, in addition to helping determine gaps and opportunities in SNAP-Ed programming.
-A training webinar on entering data into the Partner Update Portal is available at snap-ed.michiganfitness.org/online-trainings.
+A training webinar on entering data into the M2HLUpdate Portal is available at snap-ed.michiganfitness.org/online-trainings.